-Class Description.
-Welcome to Stagecraft I!
+Class Description: Welcome to Stagecraft I!
 This is a lecture/laboratory course designed to give the student practical experience in basic techniques of scenery construction, painting, lighting and rigging.
 The class includes laboratory work in conjunction with Theatre Northeast productions.
 The class is required of all theatre majors.
 The class may be taken by non-majors.
 Upon successful completion of the class, you should be able to identify basic theatre terminology, have a strong practical background in stage scenery construction, light rigging, focusing and programming, I intend for the class to be challenging and enjoyable.
 I will make every effort to create a positive, safe, lively and friendly learning environment.
-It is my expectation that you will enjoy coming to class each day with the anticipation of learning about the varied and wondrous world of technical theatre.
-It is important that you understand that I want you to succeed.
-At the end of the class, it is my hope that you will have gained a significant respect and knowledge of theatre.
-In that vein, I promise to give my respect to you and the course material.

-Required Textbook(s).
-No textbook is required
+Required Textbook(s): No textbook is required Recommended Reading(s):

-Recommended Reading(s).